zopencommunity/meta/docs/Guides/ThePackageManager.md

 # The package manager

+## Pre-requisites

+Access to a z/OS UNIX machine with z/OS 2.4 and above and network connectivity to github.com and githubusercontent.com.

 ## Installing the package manager

 If you have curl and bash on your system, you can use this one liner: